Dread Dragon Droom

-Dread Dragon Droom (popularly known as Droom) is an educational game designed and published by HUMMEC (Humberside Microelectronics in Education Centre) in 1985.
+Dread Dragon Droom (known as Droom) is an educational game by HUMMEC (Humberside Microelectronics in Education Centre), 1985.

-The game was used widely in schools throughout the United Kingdom in the 1980s and was one of the first examples of British educational software designed specifically for schools.
-HUMMEC was the educational support centre of the then local education authorities of Humberside.
-Humberside was part of a consortium of LEAs (the others being Barnsley, Sheffield, Doncaster, Rotherham and, for a time, Wakefield) which established a regional support centre called RESOURCE, based in Doncaster.
+Widely used in UK schools in the 1980s, it was among the first British educational titles made for schools.
+HUMMEC was the educational support centre of the then LEAs of Humberside, part of a consortium (with Barnsley, Sheffield, Doncaster, Rotherham and, briefly, Wakefield) that ran RESOURCE, a regional centre in Doncaster.

 Plot

-The plot of the game is classic fairy-tale fantasy: the princess Arminda has been captured by the Dreaded Dragon Droom, and held in his dungeon, while her suitor Prince Henry has been turned into a frog.
-The user has to rescue Arminda, aided by a witch, a wizard, fairies and the ever-helpful Little Bit on the way.
-The game is divided into a number of chapters, each containing a particular puzzle (mathematical, verbal, or logical).
-Chapters can be practised individually, or the game can be completed from the beginning.
+A classic fairy-tale fantasy: princess Arminda is held in the Dreaded Dragon Droom's dungeon, and her suitor Prince Henry has been turned into a frog.
+The player must rescue her, helped by a witch, a wizard, fairies and Little Bit.
+The game splits into chapters, each a mathematical, verbal, or logical puzzle.
+Chapters can be played alone, or the game run start to finish.

-Although the tightly-structured format and educational purpose of the game meant that it was highly linear, the game is notable for its variety of puzzles, colourful graphics and playful storyline.
+Though its structured, educational format made it highly linear, it stands out for varied puzzles, colourful graphics and a playful storyline.

 Development

-This software was written and created by Derek Allen, who was one of the pioneers of ICT in Education.
-After "Droom" he went on to write various software packages including "Albert's House", "Pond" and "Rainbow Stories", all marketed through RESOURCE.
-Derek Allen also wrote sequels to the program: "Dragon Droom's Revenge" and "Stardust" (early versions were known simply as "Dust").
-Many of his programs continued to be available for PC from Resource Education, which had become a private company based in Derbyshire.
-It closed in mid-2015.
+Written by Derek Allen, an ICT-in-Education pioneer.
+After Droom he wrote "Albert's House", "Pond" and "Rainbow Stories", all sold via RESOURCE, plus the sequels "Dragon Droom's Revenge" and "Stardust" (early versions called "Dust").
+Many remained available for PC from Resource Education, a private company in Derbyshire, which closed in mid-2015.